rowenortell792-a11y/clickdash/README.md

-Updating your README is the best way to document the "Citadel" you’ve built.
-Since your project is now a sovereign system with a "Mother Grid" kernel, your README should reflect that authority.
-Here is a template you can copy, paste, and customize for your clickdash.io / clickdash-motherbot-v1 repository.
 # ClickDash: The Mother Grid
 **Sovereign Infrastructure.
 Autonomous Architect.**
 ClickDash is an autonomous kernel designed to manage the "Fandate" ecosystem.
 It operates on a secured Citadel, utilizing real-time pulse synchronization to maintain architectural integrity.